 The EFTA States, Iceland, Liechtenstein, Norway and Switzerland, signed a Free Trade Agreement (FTA) with the Philippines in Bern, Switzerland, on 28 April 2016.
-The EFTA-Philippines FTA entered into force on 1 June 2018 for the Philippines, Norway, Liechtenstein and Switzerland.
+The EFTA-Philippines FTA entered into force on 1 June 2018 for the Philippines, Norway, Liechtenstein and Switzerland and on 1 January 2020 for Iceland.
 Due to pending internal issues, the Philippines’ customs authorities were not in a position to apply the tariff commitments under the Agreement upon entry into force of the EFTA-Philippines FTA.
 On 10 December 2018, the Philippines confirmed that their internal procedures were concluded and the EFTA-Philippines FTA had been fully implemented since 24 October 2018.

 On 31 May 2019, the Philippines informed the EFTA Secretariat about the entry into force of Customs Administrative Order 4-2019, which provides the legal basis for exporters to file for a refund of customs duties unduly levied in the period between the entry into force of the EFTA-Philippines FTA on 1 June 2018 and the date of effective implementation in the Philippines on 24 October 2018.
 Claims must be filed at the office of the District Collector where the duty was levied, within one year from the date of the payment of the duties.
 Approved claims for refund will be settled through tax credit certificates.
 Further information regarding the refund process can be obtained directly from the following contact point: